 Burnout sneaks up on you when you least expect it.
-The biggest downfall of this sneaky energy sucker is that once you’ve got it, it’s too late to do anything about it.
+The biggest downfall of this energy sucker is that it’s too late to do anything about it once you’ve got it.
 The only remedy once you start feeling the symptoms?
 A long weekend.
-Which means that if you’re a freelancer and don’t know the meaning of the word ‘week-end,’ you need to avoid burnout altogether.
+If you’re a freelancer, you may not have a ‘week-end’ so you need to avoid burnout altogether.
 These tips will help you stay healthy and productive.

 Avoiding Burnout Tip #1: Separate Your Work and Life

 If you only take away one piece of advice from this article, we hope it’s this one: create space between work and life.

 This will mean something different for everyone.
 For some, it will mean forgoing working in your jammies on your couch and go to a coworking space or coffee shop.
 For others, it simply means creating a workspace in your home that separates work and home.